What Does the Term “Ad Hoc” Mean?

 The term “ad hoc” is a Latin phrase that literally means “to this” and commonly understood as meaning “for this purpose.”
 It can also be used to mean “as-needed.”
 It is commonly used in both business and government settings.
 Ad hoc refers to actions taken to address a specific situation, circumstance, or problem, and not usually intended to address other or ongoing issues.
 It can be thought of as a “one-off.”

 Business organizations and governments frequently form ad hoc committees to study a particular problem or issue and make recommendations to address it.
 The following diagram shows examples of the common differences between issues that are addressed on an ad hoc basis versus normal company operations.

 Sometimes unforeseen circumstances arise, such as changes in a country’s tax laws, that prompt companies to put together an ad hoc group to determine how best to respond to the change in circumstances.
 An important element of such actions is that they are typically designed only to address a specific situation and are not intended to be an ongoing part of an organization’s operations.

 A specific technical meaning of the term is used when referring to an “ad hoc network,” which is a network of computers or other devices that communicate directly with each other, often bypassing a gatekeeping access point like a router.

 Taking ad hoc actions offers two primary benefits.
 Assembling a temporary team to address a special circumstance or emergency that has arisen can enable an organization to respond more quickly, and therefore more efficiently, to a situation than if dealing with the situation merely assigned as additional work for existing employees.

 Dealing with things on a non-permanent basis may also be more cost-effective.
-For example, if a company brings in a specialist on a temporary basis to address a specific problem and pays them as an independent consultant, it may be less expensive than taking on a new full-time employee who may not be needed past the point of solving the specific problem.
+For example, if a company hires a specialist on a temporary basis to address a specific problem and pays them as an independent consultant, it may be less expensive than taking on a new full-time employee who may not be needed past the point of solving the specific problem.